BeauJoh/thesis/source/09-chapter-1-introduction.md

 This thesis outlines the methodology required to perform runtime predictions for any given code -- provided the feature metrics are pre-generated -- for any accelerator device.
 A benchmark suite is extended, a characterisation tool developed, and a model is generated to achieve the task.
 This research is of benefit to the scheduling of codes to the most appropriate device which in turn provides essential information for scheduling, to better utilise the next-generation of supercomputers.
-Without significant improvements in effectively using accelerators on these future systems, the cost of exascale computing and their corresponding energy efficiency will be prohibitive.

 <!-- Context -- a brief on how the proposed solution works -->